Background and ethos

 Students learn best from teachers who are both experienced acupuncturists and passionate teachers.
 Our teachers meet regularly at staff development days, sharing skills, pooling ideas and being updated on new developments.
 These meetings help to maintain a cohesive and creative staff with a high morale.
 Our teachers regularly contribute articles about acupuncture to Chinese medicine magazines and journals.

-Our graduates develop:
+Our students develop:

 - A thorough understanding and grasp of the theory and practice of acupuncture